feimosi/frameworks-code-comparison/README.md

 </div>

 Comparison of different approaches in writing web applications.
 Based on React, Angular, AngularJS and Vue.js.
-Useful when migrating between frameworks or switching projects often.
+It is especially useful when migrating between frameworks or switching projects often.

-All examples follow the current best practices and conventions inside the given framework community.
+All examples follow the current best practices and conventions that are used inside the community of a given framework.
 Angular code is written in TypeScript.

 ### :warning: **Work in progress** :warning: